saraa-sunny/geo-deg-analysis-pyDESeq2/README.md

-# GEO Differential Expression Analysis with pyDESeq2
+# GEO Differential Expression Analysis using Python

 This repository contains a Jupyter Notebook for performing **Differential Expression Analysis (DEG)** on GEO datasets using **pyDESeq2** in Python.